lorenzoscottb/Dream_Reports_Annotation/README.md

 ## Analysis

-The analysis of the collected results can be found in the dedicated jupiter notebooks.
+The analysis of the collected results can be found in the dedicated Jupiter notebooks.

 ## Results

 The results and predictions collected in all the experiments.

 # Trained Models
-The follwing sections explain how to use the different deployed models.
-You can either follow the instructions or jump [here](https://github.com/lorenzoscottb/Dream_Reports_Annotation/blob/main/Analysis/trained_model_testing.ipynb) to see a use-case of both with jupiter notebook.
+The following sections explain how to use the different deployed models.
+You can either follow the instructions or jump [here](https://github.com/lorenzoscottb/Dream_Reports_Annotation/blob/main/Analysis/trained_model_testing.ipynb) to see a use-case of both with Jupiter notebook.

 ## Main model
-A link to downloaded the weights of the main model can be found in the `Experiments/Supervised_Learning` section, together with the code used to tune the the model, collect the predictions preseted in the paper, as well as a basic usage example.
+A link to download the weights of the main model can be found in the `Experiments/Supervised_Learning` section, together with the code used to tune the model, collect the predictions presented in the paper, as well as a basic usage example.

 ### Download and usage
 You can find a use-case example of the main model, together with the link to download the weights [here](https://github.com/lorenzoscottb/Dream_Reports_Annotation/tree/main/Experiments/Supervised_Learning)

 ## [DReAMy](https://github.com/lorenzoscottb/DReAMy) and Secondary 🤗 models
 While the main model achieves the best and most stable results, it is based on a custom architecture.
-Hence, setting up a classification pipeline requires more coding and dependecies.
-For this reason, together with the main deployed model, we trained and open-sourced few more models, which are two LLMs "simply" tuned as `multi-label` classifiers, and solely using the the standard 🤗 trainer pipeline.
-Despite Achiving a (sligtly) lower performance, these models posses other desireble features.
+Hence, setting up a classification pipeline requires more coding and dependencies.
+For this reason, together with the main deployed model, we trained and open-sourced a few more models, which are two LLMs "simply" tuned as `multi-label` classifiers, and solely using the the standard 🤗 trainer pipeline.
+Despite achieving a (slightly) lower performance, these models possess other desirable features.
 To start, they can be directly dowladed and used via the 🤗 ```transformers``` library.
-Moreover, one can annotate dreams in 94 languages, while the other is based on a (English-only) "small" LLM encoder, hence rquireing signficantly less computational power.
+Moreover, one can annotate dreams in 94 languages, while the other is based on a (English-only) "small" LLM encoder, hence requiring significantly less computational power.

 ### Usage
-These (and more) models (and functinality) can be directly used via [`DReAMy`](https://github.com/lorenzoscottb/DReAMy), the first NLP and AI based python library to analyse dream reports.
-Se the code below for a usage-example of DReAMy.
+These (and more) models (and functionality) can be directly used via [`DReAMy`](https://github.com/lorenzoscottb/DReAMy), the first NLP and AI-based Python library to analyse dream reports.
+See the code below for a usage example of DReAMy.

 ```py
 import dreamy